widdix/learn-fargate/lab04-service/README.md

 Create a security group which allows incoming `TCP` traffic on port `6081` from the load balancer.

-You will also need to specify the security group id of the load balancer.
-Do so, by using the export `cluster-$user-LoadBalancerSecurityGroup` of your cluster stack.

 ### ECS Service

 Create an ECS service which starts two tasks based on the task definition you created in lab 01.
 Also make sure to use the following configuration for the service: